PentiaLabs/Package.Installer/README.md

 # Sitecore-package-manager
+This package helps with handling run time dependecies in Sitecore, by getting them from a NuGet feed.

 The package requires WMF 5.1 this is built in, in windows 10 Anniversary edition.
 For earlier editions of windows use the link below: